sambit-giri/AstronomyCalc/README.md

 * Angular coordinates: methods to convert data between physical (cMpc) coordinates and observational (angular-frequency) coordinates

-The package provides tools for calculating and solving the following quantities and equations:
+The package provides tools for calculating and solving the following quantities and equations.

     * Friedmann equation
     * Cosmological distances